hubtype/botonic/packages/botonic-plugin-inbenta/README.md

 ]
 ```

-## How to use
+## Use

-You can use it in you routes as you would with other NLU plugins:
+You can use it in your routes like any other NLU plugins:

 ```
 export const routes = [{ intent: 'order-location', action: OrderLocation }]
 ```

-Or in your actions:
+Or you can use it in your actions:

 ```
 import React from 'react'